| |

 2. vs. Azure Virtual Desktop (AVD)

-• Horizon on AHV Advantage: Predictable Cost.
-AVD bills can spiral if users leave VMs running.
-Horizon on AHV is a flat CapEx cost.
-If you have stable, predictable usage (e.g., 2,000 employees 9-to-5), on-prem AHV is almost always cheaper than AVD over 3 years.
+• The Horizon on AHV Advantage (Predictable TCO): AVD bills can spiral out of control if users leave VMs running.
+Horizon on AHV is a flat, predictable CapEx cost.
+If you have stable, predictable usage (e.g., 2,000 employees working 9-to-5), on-premises AHV will almost mathematically always beat AVD on a 3-year TCO.

 3. vs. VMware vSphere (The Incumbent)

-• Horizon on AHV Advantage: You stop paying the “Broadcom Tax.”
-You gain a hyper-converged infrastructure that scales linearly (add a node, get more desktops) rather than the “step-function” scaling of SAN-based vSphere clusters.
+• The Horizon on AHV Advantage (Sovereign Economics): You stop paying the “Broadcom Tax.”
+You also gain a hyperconverged infrastructure that scales linearly (add a node, get a predictable number of desktops) rather than the unpredictable “step-function” scaling of traditional SAN-based vSphere clusters.

 Conclusion: Is it time to switch?